Houston Texans’ DeMeco Ryans Prepares for Justin Herbert Challenge

 Texans Defense Faces a Major Test

 The Texans’ defense has been one of the most improved units in the league under Ryans, but Herbert presents a unique test.
 His ability to launch the ball anywhere on the field means Houston’s secondary must avoid coverage breakdowns.
-Meanwhile, the pass rush—led by young star Will Anderson Jr.—will need to collapse the pocket quickly to prevent Herbert from settling in.
+The pass rush—led by young star Will Anderson Jr.—will need to collapse the pocket quickly to prevent Herbert from settling in.

 Ryans stressed that Herbert’s capability to extend plays makes him especially dangerous.
 Missed tackles and blown assignments can quickly turn into explosive gains for Los Angeles.
 The Texans aim to counter that with tighter spacing, quicker adjustments, and better leverage at every level of the defense.